jodienorris030/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive for simplicity in your solutions.
 Avoid unnecessary complexity and over-engineering.
 A clear, concise codebase that's easy to understand and maintain often leads to fewer bugs, better scalability, and more efficient collaboration among developers."

 In practice, this means choosing the right algorithms and data structures, writing clean and modular code, and adhering to the principles of good software design such as SOLID.
 It also involves refactoring regularly, commenting your code effectively, and using established design patterns when appropriate.
 Always remember that code is read far more often than it is written, so write it with clarity and simplicity in mind.

+# 2024-01-12
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
+Use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.